ISLEcode/.github/SECURITY.md

 will be acknowledged within one business day, and you'll receive a more detailed response to your email within 7 days indicating the next steps in handling your report.

+**Important**: Report security bugs in third-party modules to the person or team maintaining that module.

 Please use a descriptive subject line for your report email prefixed with the keyword `SECMON`.
 After the initial reply to your report, the security team will endeavor to keep you informed of the progress being made towards a fix and announcement.